-- A Contract Hospital will take care of the Utilization Review process for you (including concurrent review). - If you are admitted to a Non-Contract Hospital, it will be your responsibility to make sure your Physician contacts Anthem for Utilization Review.
+A Contract Hospital will take care of the Utilization Review process for you (including concurrent review).

+If you are admitted to a Non-Contract Hospital, it will be your responsibility to make sure your Physician contacts Anthem for Utilization Review.
 For Emergency admission, Anthem must be notified within 24 hours after you are admitted.
 Anthem will determine the number of days of confinement that are Medically Necessary.

-- If you are admitted to a Non-Contract Hospital that does not participate in a concurrent review program, your Hospital stay will be reviewed after you leave the Hospital.
-If Anthem finds that any portion of your stay was not Medically Necessary, no benefits will be payable for Hospital and Physician charges incurred during the portion of the Hospital stay that was determined to be not Medically Necessary. - Benefits will be paid for an organ or tissue transplant only if the medical services are approved in advance and managed by Anthem.
+If you are admitted to a Non-Contract Hospital that does not participate in a concurrent review program, your Hospital stay will be reviewed after you leave the Hospital.
+If Anthem finds that any portion of your stay was not Medically Necessary, no benefits will be payable for Hospital and Physician charges incurred during the portion of the Hospital stay that was determined to be not Medically Necessary.

+Benefits will be paid for an organ or tissue transplant only if the medical services are approved in advance and managed by Anthem.

-Failure to comply with the Plan's requirements for Utilization Review and notification of an emergency admission will result in a reduction in benefits and increase your out-of-pocket costs.
+Failure to comply with the Plan's requirements for Utilization Review and notification of an Emergency admission may result in services not being covered.